eriknomitch/dldc/README.md

 DLDC is semi-opinionated.

-* An Nvidia GPU is required
+* An Nvidia GPU is required (i.e., a CPU version isn't offered)
 * There are no customization options for Deepo.
 The DLDC Docker image is based on the `all-` configuration of Deepo (i.e., `ufoym/deepo:all-py36-jupyter`) so it includes everything.
 * Python 3 only
 * JupyterLab is used but classic Jupyter notebooks can be run easily from JupyterLab